finbourne/lusid-sdk-python-preview/sdk/docs/PortfoliosApi.md

 # **list_portfolio_properties**
 > ResourceListOfProperty list_portfolio_properties(scope, code, effective_at=effective_at, as_at=as_at, page=page, limit=limit)

-[EXPERIMENTAL] ListPortfolioProperties: Get portfolio properties
+[EARLY ACCESS] ListPortfolioProperties: Get portfolio properties

 List all the properties of a particular portfolio.